kalgynirae/context-managers-pybay-2025/script.md

             text = f.read()
         print(text)

-The first is a question of broard scope.
-And the question is: scope??
-New Python programmers sometimes assume that the `with` block defines a new scope, and so `f` is only defined here.
+The first aspect is: variable scope.
+Newer Python programmers sometimes assume that the `with` block defines a new scope, and so `f` is only defined here.
 But `f` is actually defined *here*.
 In Python, the only things that define scopes are modules, class definitions, and function definitions. `with` blocks don't change anything; all these variables are available in the whole function.
 This is important because it allows us to do some neat things with the object returned by the context manager.

     [timer.py]
     with Timer() as t: